When we plan ahead, we anticipate what’s to come and can meet any challenge that pops up.

 - Write down what you need to achieve.
 As easy as this sounds, writing down your goals can make a difference.
 In fact, you are 42% more likely to achieve a goal if you write it down.
 On a more basic level, a written list provides structure that can help you organize your day and your projects.

 - Set start times and deadlines.
 Perhaps you know when a project is due, but do you know when to start?
-Setting a realistic deadline can help you stay on track, and it can also help you work backwards do you know when to start.
+Setting a realistic deadline can help you stay on track, and it can also help you work backward do you know when to start.
 Some little-known features of your Google Calendar (like receiving a daily agenda) can help.

 - Learn to delegate tasks.
 It can be hard to ask for help but ignoring members of your team and thinking you have to complete a project alone is ignoring your resources.
 Identify the tasks that you need to do and the ones that present an opportunity to collaborate.